-As a first step, it’s important to get a solid grasp on your predictable, somewhat guaranteed income moving forward.
-Look beyond an average, and study your cash flow month by month, including any times that are traditionally slow.
+As a first step, getting a solid grasp on your predictable, somewhat guaranteed income moving forward is essential.
+Look beyond an average, and study your cash flow month by month, including any traditionally slow times.

 Know your workload

-If you’re in the midst of a particularly busy time, it can be tempting to hire someone on the spot to get you through those times.
-If, however, you look ahead and know that in a month or two you’ll just have enough work for one, you might be looking more at temporary short-term help.
+If you’re amid a hectic time, it can be tempting to hire someone on the spot to get you through those times.
+However, if you look ahead and know that in a month or two you’ll just have enough work for one, you might be looking more at temporary short-term help.

-If you’re regularly turning away work, or taking it on but having to work extra hours to get the job done, that can be a good indicator you’re ready for someone to help on a regular basis.
+If you’re regularly turning away work, or taking it on but having to work extra hours to get the job done, that can be a good indicator you’re ready for someone to help regularly.